MuhammedELSayedBrq/MuhammedELSayedBrq/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-I'm a communications and Computers student who is passionate about AI, Unity, Embedded Systems & more.
+I'm a communications and Computers Engineering student who is focusing on AI, ML, DL, NLP/Speech recognition.

 - 🎓 &nbsp; I’m currently a senior student at Benha University.
+- 🎓 &nbsp; I’m currently a Trainee at DEPI Egypt in Microsoft ML Enginneer track.
-- 🎓 &nbsp; I’m currently also a student at ALX Africa software engineering.
+- 🎓 &nbsp; I’m currently also a student at ALX Africa software engineering/delayed.

-- 🌱 &nbsp; Learning more about Microcontrollers, Embedded Sofware, Unity AR, AI.
+- 🌱 &nbsp; Learning more about AI, ML, DL, NLP/Speech recognition.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/muhammed-el-sayed-8a781b1a2)

 <h3>  &nbsp;🛠️ Languages and Tools:</h3>